 Please remember that many fences are electrified for our animals’ protection.
 Do not pet our animals.
 Whenever possible, and always before eating, clean your hands by washing and lathering vigorously for at least 20 seconds before rinsing.
 Wipes and sanitizers do not provide adequate protection.
 Children under 5, pregnant people, and individuals with heart disease or compromised immune systems should exercise caution while visiting any farm.

 Dogs must be kept on a leash at all times.
-Dogs are not permitted in any growing areas; this includes the Field, Pastures, Barnyard, and Greenhouse.
+Dogs are not permitted inside the Cafeteria, or in any growing areas; this includes the Field, Pastures, Barnyard, and Greenhouse.
 Please note: you may not have a dog with you if you plan on participating in programming.

 Visitors are welcome to bike to the Center, but bike riding is not permitted on the grounds of Stone Barns Center or on the Rockefeller State Park Preserve trails.
 Please leave and lock your bike at the rack by the gatehouse entrance.